icbrg/Interview_Test/README.md

     - set DB_PASSWORD to match with your used database password

 # How it Work:
+1. Have a Landing Page to show.
-1. You can check all employee with url '{your_domain}/employee'
+2. You can check all employee with url '{your_domain}/employee'
-2. Can create/edit/delete employee data.
+3. Can create/edit/delete employee data.
-3. Show employee contact detail in homepage.
+4. Show employee contact detail in landing page.